Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Introduction

 In this paper, we present an empirical study on the behavior of PEFT in low-resource settings for text classification tasks.
 We analyze PEFT with and without AL and compare it against FFT.
 While our results confirm that PEFT exhibits superior performance in low-resource setups compared to FFT, we show that the improved performance with PEFT extends to AL scenarios in terms of performance gains over passive learning.
 Furthermore, we analyze the efficacy of TAPT in conjunction with AL and PEFT.
-We find that TAPT is beneficial in AL scenarios for both PEFT and fully fine-tuned models, thus representing a viable technique for improving performance in low-resource scenarios.
+We find that TAPT is beneficial in AL scenarios for both PEFT and fully fine-tuned models, thus representing a viable technique for improving performance in low-resource settings.
 Finally, aiming to illuminate why PEFT and TAPT improve AL performance in low-resource settings, we analyze the properties of PEFT and FFT via \textit{forgetting dynamics} \cite{toneva-etal-2019-empirical} and PLMs' instance-level representations.
 We find that AL methods choose fewer \textit{unforgettable} and more \textit{moderately forgettable} examples when combined with PEFT and TAPT, where forgetfulness indicates the model's tendency to learn and forget the gold label of a particular instance.
-Compared to FFT, we observe that PEFT yields early and middle layer representations more similar to the base model, which might suggest increased stability and targeted regularization during training in the low-resource setup.
-We hypothesize that the stability of early and middle layers mitigates the issue of forgetting the knowledge obtained during pre-training when fine-tuning for downstream tasks.
+Compared to FFT, we observe that PEFT yields representations in the \textbf{early} and \textbf{middle} layers of a model that are more similar to the representations of the base PLM.
+We hypothesize that this property mitigates the issue of forgetting the knowledge obtained during pre-training when fine-tuning for downstream tasks.

-In summary, we showed that (1) PEFT yields greater improvements in performance and increased stability compared to FFT in AL low-resource scenarios for text classification and (2) TAPT enhances the overall text classification performance of adapters and is well-suited for AL scenarios.
-We also found that (3) AL methods choose fewer unforgettable and more moderately forgettable examples with PEFT and TAPT and (4) PEFT produces instance-level representations of early and middle layers that are more similar to the base PLM than FFT.
+In summary, we show that in AL low-resource settings for text classification, (1) PEFT yields greater performance improvements compared to FFT and (2) TAPT enhances the overall classification performance of adapters and is well-suited for AL scenarios.
+We also show that (3) AL methods choose fewer unforgettable and more moderately forgettable examples with PEFT and that (4) PEFT produces instance-level representations of early and middle layers that are more similar to the base PLM than FFT.
 Our results uncover the intricacies of positive interactions between AL, PEFT, and TAPT, providing empirical justification for their combined use in low-resource settings.